New PS5 update just made a lot of people very happy

 How to enable auto-upload on PS5

-You’ll need to enable the feature on your PS5 and the PlayStation App before you can use it and it isn’t available in every country just yet (it hasn't shown up in the UK).
-Sony is expanding the feature to more territories in March, so you shouldn’t have to wait too much longer if the option is showing up for you right now.
+You need to enable the feature on your PS5 and the PlayStation App before you can use it.
+It isn’t available in every country just yet (it hasn't shown up in the UK) but Sony is expanding the feature to more territories in March, so you shouldn’t have to wait too much longer if the option isn't showing up for you right now.

 Head to the Media Gallery on your PS5 – you can either find the Activity Card in the PS5 Control Center or scroll to the Game Library icon and click on the Media Gallery.
 You should then be presented with a prompt that explains how the new feature works, and if you’d like to enable it.